- Did you just bring a new puppy home?

 - Are you thinking about getting a dog?

-- Does your dog need a little extra help with manners?
+- Does your dog need extra help with manners?

 - Is your dog fearful or anxious in new environments?